 Baking soda or sodium bicarbonate is a chemical compound that is white, crystalline, and often appears as a fine powder.
 It is made up of sodium and bicarbonate ions.

-Many, if not everyone, wants whiter teeth.
+Many, if not everyone, want whiter teeth.

-The desire to achieve a pearly smile has brought in 11 billion US dollars revenue for the teeth whitening industry with the annual spending on teeth whitening products recording at 1.4 billion US dollars.
+The desire to achieve a pearly smile has brought in 11 billion US dollars revenue for the teeth whitening industry with the annual spending on teeth whitening products recording at approximately 1.4 billion US dollars.

-People often question, when it comes to their teeth, whether the whole baking-soda-method of whitening teeth works, and if so, how exactly?
+People often question when it comes to their teeth whether the whole baking soda method of whitening teeth works, and if so, how exactly?

 Fortunately, there is some scientific research done on this matter, and you’ll soon know if using baking soda to achieve pearly white smile is indeed possible.